opensoars/ytmp3dl-chrome/README.md

 YouTube mp3 downloader - chrome extension module.
 This Chrome extension adds a download button to YouTube as well as an extension popup from which downloads can be started using either a video id or a YouTube url.

 This project is cloned from the old `prodl` project, this project needs modifications to work with `ytmp3dl-server`.
+The popup works an is able to connect to `ytmp3dl-server`, download button doesn't work for now, over the years YouTube dom has changed.

 @TODO Screenshot